Course

 Overview

-Continuation of the study of the materials of tonal music.
-Comprehensive analysis of short pieces in a variety of classical and popular forms.
-Introduction to aspects of song writing.
+This course continues the study of the materials of tonal music.
+It includes comprehensive analysis of short pieces in a variety of classical and popular forms, as well as an introduction to aspects of song writing.
+Course content includes all components of the theory assessment for placement into MUSC 1110.

 1. Melody: review of tonal scales; introduction to modes and other types of scales such as pentatonic and blues; the role of motive, sequence, and non-chord tones in melodic construction.